 With the 1966 FA Cup final beckoning, Catterick gambled on the previously unknown Cornishman Mike Trebilcock to replace fans' favourite Fred Pickering, but his decision was vindicated as Trebilcock scored twice and the Blues came from 0-2 down to win a memorable final 3-2.

-With England World Cup winner Alan Ball joining a line up of rising stars such as Joe Royle, John Hurst and Jimmy Husband and with new signing Howard Kendall, 1968 saw Everton in Wembley once more.
-This time however their hopes were dashed when West Brom took the Cup in extra time.
+With England World Cup winner Alan Ball signed for a British record £110,000 - and joining a line up of rising stars such as Joe Royle, John Hurst and Jimmy Husband - plus another new signing Howard Kendall - 1968 saw Everton return to Wembley once more.
+This time, however, their hopes were dashed when West Brom took the FA Cup in extra time.

 With the 1969-1970 season beckoning, hopes were high as Everton fielded one of the finest sides seen in English football.
 The expectations were matched as the Toffees secured the Championship in style, with the 'Holy Trinity' of Kendall, Harvey and Ball providing silk and steel to the Everton midfield.